-NOTE: Courses that meet the General Education Requirement on American Society, Events, Institutions, and Cultures may also fulfill the Social Science Group Requirement.
+NOTE: Courses that meet the General Education requirement on American Society may also fulfill the Group Requirement in Social Science.

 Program Requirements and Electives

 See specific program requirements.

 Associate in Science Degree

 Programs leading to the Associate in Science degree are intended for students who plan to transfer to a four-year college or university to complete a bachelor's degree.
 The programs include: